phrl42/b-boy/README.md

 This is Linux and Windows compatible.
 All dependencies are within this repository.

 # Motivation
-Playing retro games is not enough joy for me.
-I crave the need to emulate the console.
-I am probably insane
+For me, playing games is not enough.
+I rather prefer to emulate the game's console to fullfill my insanity.